Sharjeel Memon: Political career

-He was elected to the Provincial Assembly of Sindh as a candidate for Pakistan Peoples Party (PPP) for PS-62 Tharparkar III in by-election held in June 2008.
-In March 2011, he was inducted into the Provincial Sindh cabinet of Chief Minister Syed Qaim Ali Shah and was made Provincial Minister of Sindh for information and archives where he continued to serve until resigning in November 2011.
-In June 2012, he rejoined the provincial cabinet and was re-appointed Minister of Sindh for information.
+He was elected to the Provincial Assembly of Sindh as a candidate for Pakistan Peoples Party (PPP) for PS-62 Tharparkar III in a by-election held in June 2008.
+In March 2011, he was inducted into the provincial cabinet of Sindh of chief minister Syed Qaim Ali Shah and was made the minister for information and archives where he continued to serve until resigning in November 2011.
+In June 2012, he rejoined the provincial cabinet and was re-appointed as the minister for information.

 He was re-elected to the Provincial Assembly of Sindh as a candidate for PPP for PS-50 (Hyderabad-VI) in the 2013 Pakistani general election.
-He was inducted into the Provincial Sindh cabinet of Chief Minister Syed Qaim Ali Shah and was made Provincial Minister of Sindh for information and archives.
-In a cabinet reshuffle in July 2015, he was made Provincial Minister of Sindh for local bodies with the additional portfolio of archives and works and services.
+He was inducted into the Provincial Sindh cabinet of chief minister Syed Qaim Ali Shah and was again appointed as the minister for information and archives.
+In a cabinet reshuffle in July 2015, he was made the minister for local bodies with the additional portfolio of archives and works and services.

 In December 2015, he was removed from the provincial cabinet while he was outside Pakistan.
 In October 2017, he was arrested by the National Accountability Bureau on corruption charges.
 In February 2018, he was indicted in the corruption case.
-However He was granted bail from Sindh High Court on 25 June 2019.
+However, he was granted bail by the Sindh High Court on 25 June 2019.
 The two-member bench headed by Justice KK Agha and comprising Justice Omar Sial accepted Memon's plea.
-During the hearing, the Investigation officer had Conceded that It has not been proven that Memon has received kickbacks from the deal, but used his position of power in an unjust manner.
+During the hearing, the investigation officer conceded that it has not been proven that Memon received kickbacks from the deal, but used his position of power in an unjust manner.

-He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-63 (Hyderabad-II) in the 2018 Pakistani general election.
+He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-63 Hyderabad-II in the 2018 Pakistani general election.

-Sharjeel Memon in September 2018 has presented before the Accountability Court Karachi in connection with the corruption case of 6 billion rupees, however, the hearing of the case was adjourned till 26 September 2018, due to the absence of the National Accountability Bureau (NAB) prosecutor.

-While talking to media outside the court Sharjeel Memon said that the recovery of alcohol bottles is my personal matter and the party has nothing to do with it.

-СТI will give a reply before the inquiry committee in respect of the inquiry running against me.
-No message of Bilawal Bhutto's displeasure has been received by me.

-An inquiry is underway into whatever happened in Ziauddin Hospital and I will give the reply in this regard before the inquiry committee, he added.

-On responding to a query, that Bilawal Bhutto Zardari has expressed resentment in connection with the incident at Ziauddin Hospital, therefore, party leaders did not defend him in the media Sharjeel Memon said that he did not get any message of the displeasure of Bilawal Bhutto Zardari.
+In 2021, he was named in the Pandora Papers, a financial leak which revealed the undisclosed offshore accounts of prominent people worldwide.